ethereum-pocr/whitepaper/whitepaper.md

 In all calculations defined in this paper the implementations should use big integer methodology instead of floating points approach.
 When large integers are to be divided, the calculation is maintained as a quotien of big integers and only resolved by the euclidian division as late as possible ignoring the remainder.

-## 9. Attack vectors and remediations
+## 10. Attack vectors and remediations

 From the EIP 225 (Clique) the same attack vectors exists.
+Some propositions are in progress to cover some of these cases.

-### 9.1.
+### 10.1.
 Governance takeover
 It is technically possible that half of the node operators becomes controlled by a single actor who decides to exclude other nodes and become the sole or majority decider of the network.

 To mitigate that risk, nodes should be formally authenticated to a legal entity and the ownership control of that legal entity established prior to allowing its node in the consensus.